 Australian shares have returned about 9.83%pa (including dividends reinvested) over the 10 years to July 31, 2021, so I used the compound interest calculator on Moneysmart to find out how a $2,500 tax refund could potentially grow over various periods.

 As the table shows you could potentially nearly double your money in seven years and more than double it in 10 years.

 Investing $2,500 in an ETF returning 9.83%pa

 Compare Exchange Traded Funds (ETFs) with Canstar

 The table below displays some of the International Broad Based ETFs available on Canstar’s database with the highest three-year returns (sorted highest to lowest by three-year returns and then alphabetically by provider name).
 Use Canstar’s ETFs comparison selector to view a wider range of products.
 Canstar may earn a fee for referrals.

 5. Spend it!

-It’s probably not something I would normally recommend but given the impact of COVID-19 our economy could do with a cash injection.
-Based on last year’s figures if everyone spent their tax refund it would have added about $31 billion back into the economy.
-There are some caveats – I’d only do this if you have no debt and can afford to spend the money.
+It’s probably not something I would normally recommend but given the impact of COVID-19 on our economy it could do with a cash injection.
+There are some caveats – I’d only do this if you have no debt, have an emergency fund in place and can afford to spend the money.
 If you take this route try to spend it locally or buy Australian-made products.